A typical day at Chapel Hill Kindergarten

-We begin together for a Bible story, prayer and music.
-We then break into groups which provide opportunities to engage with early literacy and mathematical tasks focused at their level of knowledge and understanding.
+We gather together for a Bible story, prayer and music.
+We then break into groups which provide opportunities to engage with early literacy and mathematical tasks focused at tamariki's level of knowledge and understanding.

 "Children learn through play: by doing, asking questions, interacting with others, devising theories about how things work and then trying them out and by making purposeful use of resources.
 As they engage in exploration, they begin to develop attitudes and expectations that will continue to influence their learning throughout their life" (p.46,Te Whāriki, MOE 2017).

-Fosters a sense of community and belonging as children contribute and engage in this time together.
+Fosters a sense of community and belonging as children contribute and engage in a time of leaning, song, dance and fun together.